top of page

 The Snakes

 In Chinese mythology, being an animal truly sucks.
 And this is because they can't go to Buddhist heaven.
 The two main animals are represented by women, it's a subtle way of saying women are under class.
 To be fair, a human's life isn't that great either.
 But if you're a human, you can at least escape by becoming a monk (or a nun but this movie doesn't have any nuns).
 You'd be all set, you're basically a Buddha.
 You just have to not have sex, and not have a whole bunch of other stuff, like hair, either.
 If you're an animal, you can still have sex but your life is kinda bad.
-Specifically, because you're hunted.
-Kind of like how the AI in Blade Runner are hunted.
-All the animals want is do is escape their crappy lives.
-But they're hunted for trying!
+Specifically, because you're hunted, all the time.
+Hunted by humans to eat or make a coat out of or make medicine out of your blood.
+Or hunted by monks, because you're trying to do the meditation thing, so you're not hunted by humans.
+Gosh!
+It really sucks!
+Oh, I should clarify.
+The animals can obtain a human form by meditating, but it's only a disguise.
+The monks do not recognize them as capable of becoming real humans.
+They'll catch them and put them in a bowl, reverting them back to their original animal forms, wiping out any human qualities they'd obtained by their hard work.
+The animals remind me of the AI in Blade Runner.
+All they want is to escape their crappy lives that they had no say in, but they're hunted for trying.
 It's a real catch-22!

-The animals work very hard, despite it being illegal.
+I think the poor animals are impossibly optimistic and hopeful.
 They set themselves up in a mountain and do meditation and read Buddhist scriptures.
 In White Snake's case, she did that for 1000 years.
 1000 years, you guys!
-She now has the body of a beautiful human woman (Joey Wong, specifically, one of the most popular actresses of 90s Hong Kong cinema), and can act like a human, talk like a human, feel things like a human.
-Except she can also turn into a snake at a drop of a hat, and has superpowers like making it rain and making houses with pretty gardens, and healing people with medicine.
-It sort of makes you question: why would anybody want to be a Buddha if you could be a magical snake?
+Does anyone do anything for 1000 years anymore these days?
+She has the body of a beautiful human woman (Joey Wong, specifically, one of the most popular actresses of 90s Hong Kong cinema), and can act like a human, talk like a human, feel things like a human can.
+Except she can also turn into a snake at a drop of a hat, and has superpowers like making it rain and making houses with pretty gardens, and healing people's ailments.
+It sort of makes you question: why would anybody want to be a Buddha or a human, if you could be a magical snake?
+What makes monks better than magical snakes?

 Green Snake

 You'd think that if Green Snake only trained for 500 years, she'd have the body of an ugly woman, but that's not the case at all.
 She's Maggie Cheung at the height of her beauty.
 What does White Snake have that she doesn't?
 Errr, some of the more nuanced human emotions, a little bit better powers maybe, and the ability to cry and love.
 But who cares about those things, right?
 It's so much more fun being Green Snake!
-Well, the movie is called Green Snake, so we are made to be a bit biased.
+Well, the movie is called Green Snake, so we are a bit biased.
 She's a fish out of water.
 Or snake out of water.
-She's just starting to learn human customs and how to hide her tail, but she has the tendency to revert back to being a snake.
+She's just starting to learn human customs and how to hide her tail, but she likes being a snake.
 Her powers aren't bad at all.
 She likes flying, catching rats, dancing with strangers and disappearing into a smoke cloud.
 And most of all, flirting with hot monks.
-She hasn't yet learned about boundaries so she does whatever she likes.
+She hasn't yet learned about any boundaries so she does whatever she likes.
 I think it's every girl's secret wish to be Green Snake.
 Or maybe just my secret wish.
 No, I think it's everyone's.
 Absolutely everyone, boy or girl or other.

 ree